chunhuayu/Clinical-Trials/Data Sampling.md

+# Data sampling
-#### Data sampling is a statistical analysis technique used to select, manipulate and analyze a representative subset of data points to identify patterns and trends in the larger data set being examined.
+* Is a statistical analysis technique used to select, manipulate and analyze a representative subset of data points to identify patterns and trends in the larger data set being examined.
 It enables data scientists, predictive modelers and other data analysts to work with a small, manageable amount of data about a statistical population to build and run analytical models more quickly, while still producing accurate findings.
 # Advantages and challenges of data sampling
 * Sampling can be particularly useful with data sets that are too large to efficiently analyze in full
 ## for example